flight505/pastemax/docs/branch_workflow.md

 - Merge only after CI validation and review
 - Keep branches focused on single concerns
 - Rebase frequently to avoid complex merges
+- When a feature branch contains substantial improvements, consider making it the new main

 ## Workflow Overview